Skin disorders can result from allergies, poor diet leading to nutritional deficiencies, toxins,

 Bicarbonate of soda

-Make a paste with 1 tablespoon of bicarbonate of soda and coconut
+Make a paste with one tablespoon of bicarbonate of soda and coconut

 Is practically unexcelled in the tree bark remedies for successfully